linkovich2/backend-test/THOUGHT PROCESS.md

 Last but not least, we need a testing framework.
 I went with Mocha and Chai, as it somewhat resembles rspec and I'm kinda used to that.

 Alright, with the planning phase done, time to spec things out!

+### First Steps

+- Get Prisma hooked up to MariaDB.
+This was a bigger pain than initially expected, but eventually got it working with migrations.
+So swapped out the migration script with prisma.
+To get everything set up you run: `docker-compose exec server npx prisma migrate dev`

+- Added a migration for complete status of tasks, otherwise how we gonna filter these?